Navigating between pages without refreshing them is an incredibly important part of creating a seamless user experience in modern web applications.

 These hooks give you control over route changes, making navigation more interactive and dynamic.

-As mentioned above, this is one of the things that we have realized is extremely critical in the many years that Trio has been outsourcing developers, especially in lucrative fields.
+As mentioned above, this is one of the things that we have realized is extremely critical in the many years that we have been outsourcing developers, especially in lucrative fields.
+You’ll use it for redirecting after a login, guiding users through a multi-step process, or a variety of other features critical to an effortless user experience.

 What are Protected Routes and How to Implement Them?